The following scholarship schemes are led or supported by the GRC

 it’s free for all students and staff to use!

-Each of Kent's Research Institutes have two scholarships, the 2023 deadline has now passed.
+Each of Kent's Research Institutes have two scholarships, the 2023 deadlines have now passed.

 The Institute of Cultural and Creative Industries have two student lead scholarships.